angyansheng/100theorems/100theorems.md

 ? __GAGA theorem__ (Serre 1956)\
 _"The category of coherent algebraic sheaves on a complex projective variety is equivalent to the category of coherent analytic sheaves on the corresponding analytic space."_
 - Corollary: (Chow 1949) _"Analytic subvarieties of complex projective n-space are algebraic sets."_

+__Existence of exotic spheres__ (Milnor 1956)\
+_"There is a smooth manifold which is homeomorphic to, but not diffeomorphic to, the standard 7-sphere."_
+- Spawned the field of differential topology: the study of smooth manifolds and their invariants under diffeomorphisms
+- Open problem (Smooth Poincare conjecture): Is there an exotic 4-sphere?

 __Feit-Thompson theorem__ (1963)\
 _"Every finite group of odd order is solvable."_